joshcanhelp/josh-to-11/content/md/post/34-html-emails-the-last-word-until-everything-changes-again.md

 - Keeps almost intact the complete original HTML sent and puts it directly in a div.
 So if you had any of these in the HTML, they will be found in the middle of the Yahoo!
 Mail HTML: DTD declaration, comments, html, head, title, style and body elements, etc. But, the DTD declaration won’t be taken in consideration by the browser since it’s in the middle of the page, same thing for the title element;
 - Will rename the body, meta and link tags xbody, xmeta and xlink, so they will be “disabled”.
 This means that no external stylesheet can be linked to the document through the link element.
-- Be careful with style elements; when replying or forwading this message, Yahoo!
+- Be careful with style elements; when replying or forwarding this message, Yahoo!
 Mail will convert your style definition as plain text and your declarations will appear in the message.
 - Does not block images by default

 Outlook notes